jordao76/nroles/ResolveConflicts.md

 The following sections show different ways to resolve the conflict.

-## Supercede the conflict in the composition ##
+## supersede the conflict in the composition ##

-A composition can supercede the conflicting member:
+A composition can supersede the conflicting member:

 ```cs
 public class C1 : Does<R1>, Does<R2> {